 Organizing toward a Global Network

-Homeworkers can be challenging to organize as they work in isolation.
-Inside their homes they are invisible — overlooked as contributors to the economy and misidentified in official statistics.
+Homeworkers are challenging to organize because they work in isolation.
+Inside their homes they are invisible — overlooked as contributors to the economy and mis-identified in official statistics.
 Yet home-based workers have organized themselves into trade unions, cooperatives, associations, producer companies, and networks at national and regional levels.

 In South Asia, organizing has a rich history, starting from the formation of India’s Self-Employed Women’s Association (SEWA) in the 1970s.
 Today, regional “HomeNets” connecting member-based organizations (MBOs) of home-based workers include HomeNet South Asia, HomeNet Southeast Asia, HomeNet Eastern Europe, and a homeworker “Coordinadora” in Latin America.
 In Africa, a loose network of home-based worker organizations has begun coming together.